What Is A Purchase-Money Mortgage And How Does It Work?

 - Monitor your credit: It’s a good idea to monitor your credit on a regular basis, both for the purposes of checking on your progress and fixing any errors you might find that could be dragging your score down.

 VA loans are available to qualifying servicemembers, veterans and surviving spouses.
 You don’t need a down payment.
 The VA doesn’t have a minimum FICO® Score requirement, but lenders set their own policies.
-At Quicken Loans®, we require a median score of 620.
+At Rocket Mortgage®, we require a minimum median score of 580.

 Improve Your DTI